-In 1874/75, a grand hotel of incomparable charm was built on an equally incomparable spot at the famous Giessbach Falls, above Lake Brienz in the Bernese Oberland.
+In 1874/75, a grand hotel of incomparable charm was built on an equally incomparable spot at the famous Giessbach Falls above Lake Brienz in the Bernese Oberland, Switzerland.
 It exerted a powerful allure for visitors from far beyond the country’s borders.

 By the outbreak of the First World War in 1914, the Giessbach had become a meeting point for crowned heads of state, their entourages, statesmen, diplomats and celebrated artists, who spent their time recuperating strength, making plans and exchanging gossip.

-Salvation came at the last minute in 1983.
+Rescue came at the last minute in 1983.
 The internationally renowned environmental campaigner, animal welfare activist and heritage protector Franz Weber worked a miracle.
-Thanks to his remarkable fundraising campaign and the foundation he established the “Stiftung Giessbach dem Schweizervolk” (Giessbach for the Swiss People).
-Weber succeeded in purchasing the 22-hectare Giessbach estate and had it placed under a preservation order.
+Thanks to his remarkable fundraising campaign and his founded “Stiftung Giessbach dem Schweizervolk” (Foundation Giessbach for the Swiss People), he acquired the Giessbach domain with its 22-hectare land property and registered it as a protected monument.